of the Immaculate Heart of Mary

 Affections.
 (When one touches your heart, use your own words.)

-• O Jesus, I give you little and you give me much.
+• O Jesus, when I grow tired, weary and discouraged, give me new life.

 Resolutions: (Possibly you might want to make your own.)